lbssn/BlobInspector/README.md

     Additionally, you need to select the number of layers to compute density in concentric regions within the contoured shape.
 The layers are established by dividing the distance between the centroid and the furthest point within the contoured shape.
 If there are aberrant pixels outside the main contoured shape, the division may be affected.
-Density can be displayed in three ways, selectable from a dropdown menu above the center image:
+Density can be displayed in four ways, selectable from a dropdown menu above the center image:
         - Percentage: Number of blob pixels divided by the number of contoured shape pixels per area (kernel for the convoluted heatmap and concentric region for the target heatmap)
         - Count: Number of blob centroids per area
+        - Count per 10k pixels: Number of blobs centroids per area normalized to 10000 pixels
         - Mean size: Mean size of blobs in pixels per area The colormap can be chosen from a dropdown menu above the center image.
 If the "Shared cb" checkbox (cb for colorbar) is selected, the colorbars will have the same scale for all processed images.